nhatsangvn/sample-ecs-deployment/README.md

 - [x] Do with UI
 - [ ] IaC

-4. Create lb with secgroup lb-secgroup
+4. Create lb with secgroup lb-secgroup <br>
 4a.
-Create listener 443
+Create listener 443 <br>
 4b.
 Create target-group with IP

 - [x] Do with UI (seperated secgroup with port 80,443)